alephium/www/src/content/hackathon.md

       - Winners Announced
   ideasAndTracks:
     title: Suggested Ideas for Submission
-    subtitle: "Here's a list of tracks to get you going:"
+    subtitle: "Here's a list of tracks to get you going.
+You can of course go off the track and show us your next big idea, but know that the following categories will be appreciated."
     tracks:
       - title: DeFi
         description: Build the next-gen financial applications for the decentralized economy.